pwsafe/pwsafe/README.LINUX.DEVELOPERS.txt

 (*) Note that under Fedora and RHEL5, wxGTK-devel doesn't support "wx-config --debug=yes --unicode=yes" so just "make" fails.
-The workaround is to use "make CONFIG=unicoderelease"
+The workaround is to use "make release".
+The release binary will be found under src/ui/wxWidgets/GCCUnicodeRelease.

 Create a Debian Package
 =======================